wolfspace099/rw-v6/README.md

 **rw-v6** is the sixth iteration of the robotics website, this time completely changed for the next era of this club.
 Next school years we will be trying to expand our community, to become a loved club at school, even for the haters.
 This site is written by 2 club members, more about them on the site itself (me too ofc).
-The backend dev for this site is @NathanSchalkwijk, he worked on the login, registering, router.php etc.
+The backend dev for this site is <a href="https://github.com/NathanSchalkwijk">@NathanSchalkwijk</a>, he worked on the login, registering, router.php etc.
 We have worked on many before, tried React, website builders and much more, until we decided, we are gonna go for plain old buddy HTML.
 But why, well thats because: